Trollz (song)

-"Trollz" (stylized in all caps) is a song by American rappers 6ix9ine and Nicki Minaj.
+"Trollz" is a song by American rappers 6ix9ine and Nicki Minaj.
 It was released as the second single from 6ix9ine's second studio album, TattleTales (2020).
 It was postponed twice before being released on June 12, 2020, as the follow-up to "Gooba", released four weeks earlier.
 It was written by the artists, along with its producers Sadpony and Jahnei Clarke, the latter having also produced "Gooba".
 The song marked the third collaboration between the artists, following 2018's "Fefe" (with Murda Beatz) and "Mama" (with Kanye West).
 Lyrically, the song takes aim at internet trolls.

-On June 16, 2020, a new version of the song was released, featuring a different verse from Minaj and an altered beat.
+On June 16, 2020, a new version of the song was released, featuring a different verse from Minaj, a new verse by Hernandez, and an altered beat.
 The song debuted at number one on the Billboard Hot 100, and became the first song to top the chart from an indie label since XXXTentacion's "Sad!" in 2018.

 Background and release

 After having been released from prison early, in April 2020, Hernandez released his first single after his prison sentence on May 8, 2020, titled "Gooba".
 Following his controversial accusations towards Billboard of rigging and chart manipulation, and towards pop singers Ariana Grande and Justin Bieber's management of buying "30,000 copies with six credit cards" for their song "Stuck with U", 6ix9ine posted a photo of himself holding up six credit cards, writing in the caption, "Don't worry we going #1 next time @billboard."
 On May 17, 2020, he announced that he would take a short hiatus from social media and release a video the following Friday.
 He also promised a new song set to be released on May 22 if "Gooba" got 10,000 downloads.
 However, the scheduled release was subsequently postponed to May 29.
 On May 23, he asked his fans to come up with the song title of his upcoming single, which turned out to be "Trollz".
 Shortly thereafter, Hernandez posted a video of himself confirming the title.
 The rapper further revealed that the song features another artist.
 On June 3, 6ix9ine announced the song was again delayed to June 12, stating it is "out of respect for" the ongoing George Floyd protests.

-Minaj reportedly visited 6ix9ine to film the music video in May 2020.
+Minaj visited 6ix9ine in May 2020 to begin shooting the music video.
 On June 10, 2020, it was confirmed that Minaj was the previously announced guest artist via the official merchandise bundled with the song on her website.